-- The quality of installer evidence recovered from App-V release 4.6 is not high.
+- Suppose you have Group-A in Domain-A that contains a child Group-B, where Group-B actually comes from Domain-B. - In this case, granting access to an App-V package to Group-A also grants access to Group-B (because of the parent-child relationship between the groups). - This inheritance continues to work even when there is only one-way trust from Domain-B to Domain-A. - In such a case, it is imperative that you run an Active Directory import against both Domain-A and Domain-B. When you have many domains, the simplest path is just to run an Active Directory import from every domain. - The quality of installer evidence recovered from App-V release 4.6 is not high.
 You should expect to do remedial work both to generalize the evidence found (for example, using the % wild card to generalize version numbering), and to link the evidence to appropriate applications. - For App-V release 5.0 and later, the system supports installation of the AppVMgmtSvr.ps1 PowerShell script on only one App-V Management Server.
+This single Management Server may support multiple Publishing Servers (if necessary spread worldwide for faster distribution of App-V packages to App-V clients); and the App-V clients may report to multiple Reporting Servers (independent of the source from which the App-V packages were downloaded).
 Different App-V Management Servers do not self-identify in the .raa inventory file, and the App-V reporting database does not identify which application usage information is associated with which App-V Management Server.
 For these reasons, only a single App-V Management Server (for release 5.0 and later) is supported.